Chabi-Browny/SimpleTimer/README.md

 # SimpleTimer
-It's just a simpe Timer, with controlls.
+It's just a simple Timer, with controlls.